250meters/sshaskgopass/README.md

 ## Secret Naming Convention
 -------------------------

-When calling Gopass, `Sshaskgopass` relies on a secret naming convention.
+When calling `gopass`, `sshaskgopass` relies on a secret naming convention.
 The format is:

 ```shell
 ssh/<type>/[rest of the secret]